AhmadRaza9/batchpress/README.md

 # BatchPress

+ℹ️ I will update this readme as soon as possible

 BatchPress is a little plugin to help process data in batches, with BatchPress you can run, monitor and cancel batched jobs.

 Install: `composer require lambry/batchpress`